julianperrott/Blog/blog/content/post/ionic.md

 > [github.com/proustibat/d3js-ionic](https://github.com/proustibat/d3js-ionic).
 A tutorial app built with [Ionic Framework](https://ionicframework.com/) to learn [D3.js](https://d3js.org/) with Typescript.
 >
->

 > [github.com/jasondavies/d3-cloud](https://github.com/jasondavies/d3-cloud).
 This is a [Wordle](http://www.wordle.net/)-inspired word cloud layout written in JavaScript.
 It uses HTML5 canvas and sprite masks to achieve near-interactive speeds.

+Once the basics were done I looked into what options I could give the user to take the application to the next level.

-Next adding the option of using different fonts was made possible via the fonts google have available at [github.com/google/fonts](https://github.com/google/fonts).
+Adding the option of using different fonts was made possible via the fonts google have available at [github.com/google/fonts](https://github.com/google/fonts).

-Displaying the word cloud inside a shape was a customisation made to Jason Davies code.
+Displaying the word cloud inside a shape was a customisation I made to Jason Davies code.
 The code he wrote uses a mask to determine where words have already been placed.
 My change was to simply render a font awesome icon outline on the mask so that words could only be placed in the shape of the icon.

 Finally various SVG filters and effects were made available.
 For examples see some of the effects on this page: [www.smashingmagazine.com](https://www.smashingmagazine.com/2015/05/why-the-svg-filter-is-awesome/)